krasimir/blog-posts/2017/Stent/post.md

 ### Defining the state machine

-To define the machine we have to use the `Machine.create` factory provided by Stent.
-We have to provide a name, initial state and transition map.
+To define the machine we have to use the `Machine.create` factory function.
+We have to provide a name, initial state and transitions' map.

 ```js
 // stent/states.js